Every Susan Sarandon Movie Ranked Worst To Best

 A stirring drama, "Viper Room" showcases Sarandon's abilities as a dedicated protector and strong-willed force in the middle of a mostly average drama.

-50. The Calling
+54. The Calling

 It's not often to see a crime thriller led by an older woman.
-When you find one, it often stars a high caliber name like Frances McDormand in the 2017 film "Three Billboards over Ebbing, Missouri."
-Four years earlier, however, it was Susan Sarandon, who starred as a police investigator on the trail of a cold blooded serial killer in "The Calling."
+When you find one, it often stars a high-caliber name like Frances McDormand in the 2017 film "Three Billboards over Ebbing, Missouri."
+Four years earlier, however, it was Susan Sarandon, who starred as a police investigator on the trail of a cold-blooded serial killer in "The Calling."

-Set in the remote town of Ford Dundas in rural Ontario, Sarandon plays Inspector Hazel Micallef, who is called to the site of a grizzly murder, which shares hallmarks of several other recently discovered killings.
+Set in the remote town of Ford Dundas in rural Ontario, Sarandon plays Inspector Hazel Micallef, who is called to the site of a grisly murder, which shares hallmarks of several other recently discovered killings.
 Realizing there is a serial killer at work, cryptic clues found at the scene lead her to the doorstep of Father Price (Donald Sutherland), a Catholic priest, who may be able to help unravel the mystery of the murderer's motives.
 With the help of a deputy (Topher Grace), Hazel zeroes in on an elusive man (Christopher Hyerdahl) and must prove his guilt before he can strike again.

 A moody and atmospheric thriller, it doesn't do anything truly innovative with its story, but should satisfy those looking for a decent criminal mystery.
 The critics' response was middling, although The Guardian argued that "there are pleasures to be found in the crotchety maternal interplay between Sarandon and Ellen Burstyn."

-49. Sweet Hearts Dance
+53. Sweet Hearts Dance

-In the midst of starring in one of television's hottest shows, "Miami Vice" actor Don Johnson headed to the big screen for the film "Big Hearts Dance" in 1988.
+In the midst of starring in one of television's hottest shows, "Miami Vice" actor Don Johnson headed to the big screen for the film "Sweet Hearts Dance" in 1988.
 A mix of comedy and drama, Johnson plays one half of an unhappily married couple opposite Susan Sarandon, while Jeff Bridges and Elizabeth Perkins play their friends in the early days of their own new relationship.

 Wiley Boon (Johnson) is feeling the pressure of a decade and a half of marriage to Sandra (Sarandon) and he feels crushed by a relationship that has turned from exciting to mundane.
 His friend Sam (Bridges) by contrast is experiencing the magic of his new romance with the newly arrived schoolteacher Adie (Perkins).
 Beginning on Halloween and carrying through Christmas and beyond, Wiley and Sandra try to rekindle the romance to find a new way forward, spurred by their jealousy of Sam and Adie's happiness.